St Mary Redcliffe and Temple School: Admissions

 St Mary Redcliffe and Temple School is the only Church of England secondary school in the Diocese of Bristol.
 It is a comprehensive state school and therefore does not select on academic merit.
 It is unusual, however, in that entry is not restricted by catchment area; the school serves both the city and the outlying communities of Greater Bristol, for which there are no alternative Church of England schools.
 It selects students on a range of criteria including church attendance, distance the student lives from school and if they have siblings who already attend the school.
 However, the school's administration also includes a small number of places for which no church link is required, which are intended for either those who are members of non-Christian religions, or who live within 500 metres of the school.

 Within the student body, 10% of students have a language other than English as their first language, and 8% are eligible for free school meals.

-The Governing Body

-As a Voluntary Aided School the Governors are responsible for the creation and administration of the School's policy on admissions and for the maintenance and upkeep of the School's buildings, in addition to those matters set out by the 1986 and 1988 Education acts, e.g. curriculum, charging policy for educational activities, budget, access to information, employment of staff, standards of discipline, and sex education policy.

-Governors' Management System

-The Full Governing Body meets four times a year.
-The majority of the Governors' work is done through committees, which meet either three or four times each year.
-Disciplinary panels are convened as necessary.
-The Coordinating Committee comprises the Chair of Governors, chairs of each of the Governors' committees (including the independent Foundation committee), the Headteacher and Deputy Heads together with other School Leadership Team (SLT) members whose presence may be required.
-This Committee coordinates the work of the other committees and the Full Governing Body.

-Members of the Governing Body

-This represents the Reconstituted Governing Body (from 27 September 2018).